+-No structure for application-dependent security rules.
 Military message systems must enforce some security rules that are absent in other applications.
-An example is a rule that allows only users with release authority to invoke the release operation.
-(This release of a message is security-relevant because it allows a wider set of users to view the message and because it certifies that a particular military organization originated the message.)
-Such application-dependent rules are not covered by Bell-LaPadula and, hence, must be defined outside of it.
+An example is a rule that allows only users with release authority to invoke the release operation.1 Such application-dependent rules are not covered by Bell-LaPadula, and, hence, must be defined outside of it.

-To address the first problem (and, to some extent, the third), the SIGMA developers designed a trusted process that is not constrained by the -property and is, therefore, permitted to perform writedowns.
-For example, a SIGMA user could search a file containing both unclassified and secret messages and then display an unclassified message whose citation was returned by the search; such an operation required the intervention of the trusted process, since the message citation was transmitted from the secret process that did the search to the unclassified process that handled the message display.
-Unlike the Bell-LaPadula model, which puts no explicit constraints on write-downs performed by the trusted subjects, SIGMA's trusted process narrowly limited the cases in which write-downs were permitted.
-Reference 7 gives further details on the role of the trusted process in SIGMA.
+To address the first problem (and, to some extent, the third), the SIGMA developers designed a trusted process that is not constrained by the -property and is, therefore, permitted to perform write-downs.
+For example, a SIGMA user could search a file containing both UNCLASSIFIED and SECRET messages and then display an UNCLASSIFIED message whose citation was returned by the search; such an operation required the intervention of the trusted process since the message citation was transmitted from the SECRET process that did the search to the UNCLASSIFIED process that handled the message display.
+Unlike the Bell-LaPadula model, which puts no explicit constraints on writedowns performed by the trusted subjects, SIGMA's trusted process narrowly limited the cases in which write-downs were permitted.
+Ames [1] provides further details on the role of the trusted process in SIGMA.